Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

   existing configuration file.<br />
 <br />
-  nodectl will attempt to migrate/integrate your configurations changes in order to ensure a smooth transition and operations of your Node via nodectl. <br />
+  nodectl will attempt to migrate/integrate your configurations changes in order to ensure a smooth transition and operations of your node via nodectl. <br />
 <br />
   Detailed Mode: will walk you through all steps/questions; with detailed